2017 Tennessee Federal Tax Conference Bundle

 Stef served as Chair of the American Bar Association Section of Taxation from 1998 to 1999, having previously served as Chair-Elect, as its Vice-Chair/Committee Operations, as a member of its Council, and as Chair of its Committees on Real Estate and Continuing Legal Education.

-Stef was a Professorial Lecturer at Law at George Washington University Law Center from 1970 to 1990, and has been an Adjunct Professor at Law at Georgetown University Law Center since 1990, in both cases teaching Federal Taxation of Real Estate Transactions.
-He is also a Visiting Lecturer at the University of Michigan Law School, teaching Business Planning and Federal Taxation of Real Estate Transactions.Back to Facilitators
+Stef was an Adjunct Professor at Law at Georgetown University Law Center from 1990 through 2015, teaching Federal Taxation of Real Estate Transactions.
+He is a Visiting Lecturer at the University of Michigan Law School, teaching Business Planning and Tax Planning for Real Estate Transactions.Back to Facilitators

 Stephen J. Jasper, JD